Flutter CTO Report 2024

 Also, we’re not done yet.
 There will be a Part III that describes how to migrate your ASP.NET Core Identity + IdentityServer4 solution to Kratos without losing any user data and another article that better describes Supabase and how it works.

-If you still have any questions regarding Identity Management or developing your business mobile or web app project, you can order a free 30-minute consultation call with our experts.
+If you still have any questions regarding Identity Management or you want to discuss mobile or web app development project, you can order a free 30-minute consultation call with our experts.

 Meet our expert